strategineer/personal-website/content/books/2022-11-28/index.md

   series: Rincewind
   year: "2022"
 star_rating: 5
-title: The Colour Of Magic - Discworld Novel 1
+title: The Colour Of Magic
 ---

 An incompetent wizard is tasked with protecting a visitor visiting from a faraway land.
 A fantasy novel for people who don't like fantasy novels.